Get a Restful Sleep

 with Our Sleep Apnea Treatments

 Sleep apnea is much more than just loud snoring throughout the night.
 This dental issue can harm your ability to get restful sleep and even increase your risk of high blood pressure, stroke, and heart attacks.
 Signs that you may have sleep apnea include: jerking awake with a gasp, incessant snoring, and severe headaches and migraines, particularly when you first wake up.
-If you notice these signs in yourself or a loved one, call Luck Family Dental today to get treatment.
+If you notice these signs in yourself or a loved one, contact our Fort Mill family dentists today to get treatment.

 Sleep Apnea Treatments